Philippines–Spain relations: Post Independence

 In July 2012, the Queen Sofia visited the Philippines for a fourth time.
 She inspected several development projects around the former Spanish colony that her country's government is funding via the AECID.
 She visited the National Library, National Museum and the University of Santo Tomas.
 She also met with Spanish nationals residing in the Philippines, and attend a reception at the Spanish Embassy.
 She also attended a state dinner in her honour at Malacañang Palace hosted by President Benigno Aquino III.

 Also during her visit in the former colony of her country, Queen Sofia expressed appreciation to Aquino for the country's effort to reintroduce the Spanish language in the Philippine public education system.

 Filipinos are one of the largest Asian communities in Spain, with a number of individuals obtaining Spanish citizenship.
 Most Filipinos in Spain work in various jobs and companies such as domestic and healthcare services, some individuals also work in education and government institutions.

 In 2017, both nations celebrated 70 year of diplomatic relations.
 However, in 2019, the Philippine president, Rodrigo Duterte, dictated that he wanted to change the name of the country "Philippines" to "erase the Spanish historical trail", something he failed to do.
 On September 5 of the same year, the Spanish frigate Méndez Núñez made the historic port-visit, making it the first Spanish Navy vessel in the Philippines, since the Battle of Manila Bay during the Spanish–American War in 1898.

-Currently, diplomatic relations between Spain and the Philippines are considerably weaker unlike the priorities that Spain has with other ASEAN countries, such as Cambodia, Indonesia, Malaysia, Singapore, Thailand, and Vietnam.
+Currently, diplomatic relations between Spain and the Philippines are considerably weaker unlike the priorities that Spain has with other ASEAN countries, such as Cambodia, Indonesia, Singapore, Thailand, and Vietnam.
+However, their relations have continued to be maintained, based on a shared history and culture.
+Likewise, in 2022, both countries celebrated the 75th anniversary of the establishment of diplomatic relations.